 (2) IT security, information leakage, personal information protection may not be in place.

-An office with both the advantages of SMEs and the benefits of large companies is the ideal accounting firm.
+An office with both the advantages of SMEs and large companies’ benefits is the ideal accounting firm.

 Quality should be BIG4 level,